 Minor corrections or changes and routine data updates can be made to the UPWP by the TAC and then sent to the MPO Policy Board for concurrence at their next meeting.
-Revisions will be used for routine technical changes and updates to the UPWP text, and graphics.
-An amendment must occur unless the total UPWP budget is changed by less than 1% (<1%) or less than \$5,000.
+Revisions will be used for routine technical changes and updates to the UPWP text, graphics, and minor budget changes of 10% or less (for the UPWP budget total, the total for any one funding source, or the cost of any one staff work task).
+Changes to the non-staff budget items (e.g., equipment and supplies budget) may be changed by more than 10% through an administrative revision as long as they do not change the UPWP budget total cost by 10% or more.
 UPWP changes customarily made by administrative revision include corrections of spelling or grammar errors, updates of hourly rates for MPO staff to reflect salary increases, document formatting revisions, and graphic improvements in the document.